-Likewise for you, there is a world out there waiting for you to impact it.
+Likewise, for you, there is the world out there waiting for you to impact it.
 Are you ready to start your revolution?

 “Do you want to sell sugared water for the rest of your life, or do you want to come with me and change the world?” — Steve Jobs’ legendary pitch to John Sculley (then PepsiCo CEO) in 1983, to get him to run Apple (Sculley later pushed Jobs out of Apple in 1985)

 “We’re here to put a dent in the universe.
 Otherwise, why else even be here?” – Steve Jobs